RaceStatsApp Review: Horse Racing Betting & Analytics App

 Auto Bet

-With Auto Bet you can easily create a bot to run place your bets throughout the day for you.
+You can easily create a bot to run place your bets throughout the day for you, but you need to do your own research first.

 You start by using Bet Finder to find a profitable angle for the day (or week) and then send it over to the Analyser, where you can dig a bit more or continue on to set stakes and odds criteria for the bot.

-Here is something that we came up with whilst testing Auto Bet:
+Here is something that I came up with whilst testing Auto Bet:

 RaceStatsApp AutoBet example